dEAduction/dEAduction/CONTRIBUTING.md

 ```

 and if you want to merge the branch `the_new_feature` with the branch `master`
-on your computer, the commit mesage *must* be:
+on your computer, the commit message *must* be:

 ```
 merge: local/dev/the_new_feature -> local/master